pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/openshift.md

 Pachyderm needs a few things to install and run successfully in any Kubernetes environment

-1. A persistent volume, used by Pachyderm's `etcd` for storage of system metatada.
+1. Two persistent volumes, used by Pachyderm's `etcd` and `postgreSQL` for storage of system metatada.
    The kind of PV you provision will be dependent on your infrastructure.
    For example, many on-premises deployments use Network File System (NFS) access to some kind of enterprise storage.
 1. An object store, used by Pachyderm's `pachd` for storing all your data.